SurrogateInc/surrortg-sdk/docs/source/easy_games_to_hook_up.md

 Get the LED, wires and the 330 ohm resistor and connect them similarly to the image below.
 Make sure that the LED's short leg is on the same side as the GND.
-Optionally, some jumper cables and a breadboard can be used for easier contruction.
+Optionally, some jumper cables and a breadboard can be used for easier construction.

 <p align="left">
   <img width="300" height="300" src="_static/images/led.png">